ohauterville/Project-0-A-PathFinding/README.md

 If the dimension are not good, not divisible integer they will be ignored.

-IF you want to generate a maze
+If you want to generate a maze
     -python astar.py WIDTH HEIGHT SIZE DENSITY

 Density is a float number between 0 and 1

-"""